 Example

-To avoid narrower scope bean DI problem as we saw when injecting Prototype bean into a Singleton Bean, we will preferably use JSR 330 Provider approach.
-Here's a list of other solutions.
+To avoid narrower scope bean DI problem as we saw when injecting Prototype bean into a Singleton Bean, we will preferably use JSR 330 Provider approach. checkout other options here.

 Registering a bean with session scope